13 Best Elderly Footwear Options for Fall Prevention in 2026

 Why podiatrists recommend it

-Dr. Alvarez highlights New Balance’s Fresh Foam styles for seniors who want comfort without bulk.
-The 880v13 uses a dual-density approach—Fresh Foam X under the heel for soft landings, with firmer foam beneath the forefoot for responsive push-off.
-This design helps active seniors maintain energy throughout longer walks or light jogging sessions.
+Dr. Alvarez highlights New Balance's Fresh Foam styles for seniors who want comfort without bulk.
+The 880v13 uses a dual-density approach: soft Fresh Foam X under the heel for easy landings and firmer foam beneath the forefoot for responsive push-off.
+This design helps active seniors maintain energy throughout longer walks or light jogging.

-The NDurance rubber outsole handles regular pavement use better than similar shoes in this price range.
+The NDurance rubber outsole performs well on regular pavement compared to similar shoes in this price range.
 Users report the outsole maintains its grip and structure even after extensive use.

 Best for elderly users

 Active seniors benefit most from this versatile design.
-Whether you’re walking through airports, shopping for groceries, or taking recreational strolls, the 880v13 adapts to different activities.
-Seniors new to regular exercise appreciate the traditional feel—no aggressive rocking motion that might feel unstable.
-The engineered mesh upper breathes well while holding up to frequent wear.
+Whether you're walking through airports, shopping, or taking recreational strolls, the 880v13 adapts to different activities.
+Seniors new to regular exercise appreciate the traditional feel—no aggressive rocking that might feel unstable.
+The engineered mesh upper breathes well and holds up to frequent wear.

 Key fall prevention features

-Natural flex grooves allow your foot to bend properly during each step.
-The 10mm drop works well if you tend to land on your heels first, while the flexible design accommodates natural foot movement.
-Extensive rubber coverage across the outsole provides steady traction on various surfaces.
+Natural flex grooves and a flexible design let your foot bend naturally with each step.
+The 10mm drop is good for those who land on their heels first.
+Rubber on the outsole provides good traction on various surfaces.

 Fit and sizing considerations

 The 880v13 fits true to size with a comfortable toe box and secure heel hold.
-You can choose from four width options: narrow, standard, wide, or extra-wide.
+Four width options are available: narrow, standard, wide, and extra-wide.

 Price and Medicare eligibility

-Medicare coverage information not available for this model.
+Medicare coverage information was not available for this model.

 Where to buy